OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 :::

 We recommend storing projects alongside the application code.
 While it is possible to store all your deployment projects in a single central repository with folders for each project, it will be challenging to manage as you add more projects.
 For example, if you have multiple component projects, one for Web UI, another for Web API, etc., but the source code is in one repository, then store all the component projects in that repository.
 If you move the application code later, you can also [move the deployment configuration](/docs/projects/version-control/moving-version-control.md) to keep it with the application.

+### Branch Settings

+#### Default Branch Name

+The _Default Branch Name_ is the branch on which the Octopus configuration will be written.
+It is also the default branch that will be used in various situations, for example:

+- When users view the project's deployment process for the first time in the Octopus UI, this is the initially selected branch
+- When creating releases, this will be the default branch selected
+- When running Runbooks, variable values will be pulled from this branch

+For existing initialized repositories, the default branch must exist.
+If the repository is new and uninitialized, Octopus will create the default branch automatically.

+#### Initial Commit Branch

+If the default branch is protected in your repository, select the *Is the default branch protected?* checkbox.
+This will give you the option to use a different _Initial Commit Branch_.
+If this branch does not existing, Octopus will create the branch automatically.

+The Octopus configurations will be written to the initial commit branch instead of the default branch.
+You will need to merge the changes from this branch into the default branch outside of Octopus.

+#### Protected Branches Pattern

+You can also nominate protected branches for your Project.
+This will prevent users from making direct commits to the nominated branches from the Octopus UI and encourage them to create a new branch instead.
+To nominate protected branches, type in the name or a wildcard pattern in the Protected Branches Pattern field under Branch Settings.
+This will apply to all existing and future branches.

 ## OCL Files